-Take supplies with you – we want you to support local businesses in your chosen location, but do suggest that you take anything vital you might need with you just in case.
+Take supplies with you – we want you to support local businesses in your chosen location if they are open, but do suggest that you take anything vital you might need with you just in case.
 This includes snacks and drinks, hand sanitiser and face coverings for unforeseen instances where social distancing isn’t possible.

-Plan ahead – if you’re hoping to have a pub lunch or other meal, or detour from your Trail into a museum or other attraction along the way, check to make sure your chosen extra stops are open and whether you need to book ahead.
+Plan ahead – if you’re hoping to grab some food, get takeaway food or drink or detour from your Trail into a museum or other attraction along the way, check to make sure your chosen extra stops are viable and whether you need to book ahead.

-Check available facilities – the good news is that most public toilets and car parks are now open.
-But we still recommend checking before you travel that your chosen location has everything you need.
+Check available facilities – the good news is that most public toilets and, if you are driving a short distance locally, car parks are still open.
+But we still recommend checking before you set off that your chosen location has everything you need.
 Some National Parks and local authorities have online alerts to show which car parks are busy or full.

 Manage your children’s expectations – be prepared to skip Clues if they are not accessible:-